Converting Diagonal Field of View (FOV) to Horizontal FOV Litchi Utilities Logo

 A DJI Mini 4 Pro has a diagonal FOV of 82.1°, meaning it captures a fairly wide scene suitable for mapping or inspection.

 DJI, like most camera manufacturers, specifies the Field of View (FOV) of its lenses using the diagonal angle.
 This value corresponds to a 4:3 (or occasionally 3:2) aspect ratio, which is the format typically used for still photos.
+However, it is often useful to know the horizontal and/or vertical FOV instead of the diagonal.

 Diagram showing how the Pythagorean Theorem is incorrectly use to computer FOV angles from aspect ratios